-I am retired, in my late 60’s, and an extrovert who enjoys being around people.
-Since the virus became a little too “close to home” for me, I don’t go out much and I miss seeing people and going out with my friends.
-So my main entertainments are: calling friends: little things too do around my home; watch Netflix and YouTube.
-But my entertainment star is Norie, my 12 year old, slightly plump, black cat.
+I am retired, 70, and an extrovert who enjoys being around people.
+Since the virus became a little too “close to home” for me again, I am trying to be more aware of where I go and if there are a lot of people in a small area.
+I still eat out or visit with my close friends.
+So still my entertainments are: calling friends: little things too do around my home; donate things I don’t need; keep records in order for taxes; and watch Netflix and YouTube.
+But my special entertainment star is Norie, my 12 year old, slightly plump, black cat.

 Norie is a friendly, funny, intelligent, and mischievous cat.
 In fact in some ways she is a lot like me.
 She has given me so much companionship, fun, challenges, and lessons during this pandemic.
 She makes me laugh; gives me someone to be responsible for; helps me get exercise; and listens patiently to my conversations with myself.
 We have a great relationship of trust, and love; though I must admit that I have spoiled her.

 We both enjoy our quiet times here in my condo, or on the screened in porch depending on the weather.
 Sometimes she goes off in another room and sleeps or sleeps on the bed by my recliner, where I watch TV.
 We both enjoy a leisurely life and take a nap when we feel inspired to do so.
 Sometimes if I lay down and fall asleep, she curls up against my back or behind my knees.
-I love when she does that.
+I love when she snuggles up tp me.

 We both are fascinated by the birds, squirrels and rabbits which visit the bushy area in front of my screened in porch which I keep supplied with bird food to lure them to a perfect vantage point for both of us.

 Interestingly Norie has been teaching me a lot about taking care of myself.
 What better pet is there to teach such a skill.
-Cats are tuned in to their bodys’ needs.
-If they are sleepy, they take a nap and actually sleep a large part of the day.
+Cats are tuned in to their bodies’ needs.
+If they are sleepy, they take a nap (actually sleep a large part of the day).
 If they are hungry, they eat.
 If they are full of energy, they play.
 If they need affection, they seek affection from other cats or people they love.
 They take care of themselves.

 Norie appears to have a sense of responsibility and self worth.
 Norie has chosen certain routines for me.
-She wakes me up usually at 7 AM, which is perfect for my medicines and our breakfasts.
-Every morning when I wake up she leads me into the bathroom and surveys the perimeter for bugs.
-We rarely have them but occasionally their is one of those tiny, shiny, silverfish, who love dark, moist areas around the bathroom floor.
-There have been times that I have seen one on the wall.
+She wakes me up usually at 6:30 AM, (or a little earlier if she is lonesome) which is perfect for my medicines and our breakfasts.

 I never had a cat before Norie and I did have a second cat, Sister, who I had to put to sleep three years ago.
 But they both taught me a lot about self confidence.
 They don’t seem to worry about whether they are important or valuable.
 They know they are.
 They know their purpose in life.
 They don’t worry about whether they are doing a good job; they just do it with everything they have.

-So what are the missions of a cat?
+So what are some of the missions of a cat?

-Cats can teach us about following a schedule, often their schedule.
-I don’t know how it is but Norie sometimes wakes me up right at 7 AM.
-Sometimes I can persuade her tho let me sleep a little longer with a very tired voice.
+Cats can teach us about following a schedule (often their schedule).
+I don’t know how it is but Norie sometimes wakes me up between 6:30 and 7 AM.
+Sometimes I can persuade her to let me sleep a little longer with a very sleepy voice.
 But I check and be sure she has food first, then go back to sleep.
 She does wake me up earlier than that if she has been awake and by herself for a while.

 Yes, they are a responsibility, but one with minimal care but a lot of attention and interaction, which usually can be done sitting or standing.
-She loves for me to throw a ping pong ball down the hall, in the shower floor, or anywhere.
 They are a fascinating, intelligent creature and with love, consistency, and understanding can make a loving, delightful pet and friend.